يَا أَيُّهَا الَّذِينَ آمَنُوا أَطِيعُوا اللَّهَ وَرَسُولَهُ وَلَا تَوَلَّوْا عَنْهُ وَأَنتُمْ تَسْمَعُونَ

 আর তাদের অন্তর্ভুক্ত হয়ো না, যারা বলে যে, আমরা শুনেছি, অথচ তারা শোনেনা।

-My Critical Reasoning:
+Critical Reasoning:

-My brother and sister, Did you contemplate what Allah just said here to YOU straight?
+My brother and sister, did you contemplate what Allah just said here to YOU straight?

 And that’s just one aspect of these Ayat.

-What about the order of Rasulullah sallillahu alaihi wa sallam?
-That’s a big issue I know.
-But I will Inshaa Allah put my understanding about it.
+That’s a big issue, I know.
+But I will, in shaa Allah, put my understanding about it.

 - So how come the Ummah has a mind-set that Rasulullah’s orders are just ‘Sunnah’?

-Why I say this?
+Why do I say this?

 What does it mean?
 Just shut your brain and go and ask Ulema for any single thing easy to understand by kids?
-You can raise question, what’s the problem in asking and learning from Ulema?
-No problem at all but it is when you just depend on Ulema and you understand only what they make you understand, so you become lazy and do not put your brain in work to contemplate on Quran and Hadiths, that’s where the problem lies.
+You can raise a question: what’s the problem in asking and learning from Ulema?
+No problem at all, but it is when you just depend on Ulema, and you understand only what they make you understand, so you become lazy and do not put your brain to work to contemplate on the Quran and Hadiths, that’s where the problem lies.
 And then it becomes a PRACTICE of going to ask about any petty issue because you already SHUT your brain.
 That’s what happened with ummah today, their brain is SHUT!
-They just are relaxed by leasing their brain to Ulema!
-The result of which is, a serious ebadh, he reads Quran and Hadith so much but nothing could make him to THINK.
+They are just relaxed by leasing their brain to Ulema!
+The impact of this on a serious EbadhAllah is that he reads the Quran and Hadith so much, but nothing could make him think.
 May Allah guide Muslim and understand deen.
 Ameen.

 Discover more from Mapping My Journey to Jannatul Firdous, En Shaa Allah!